Kieran-Tahir/introducing-data/README.md

 This part is a little more complicated so you might want to refresh your memory on using the [Array.map() method](https://www.freecodecamp.org/news/javascript-map-how-to-use-the-js-map-function-array-method/) and remember to save your work!

-- Say goodbye to all of your hard work in the DashBoard.jsx file and jump over to the DashBoardMapped.jsx file 😢
+- Say goodbye to all of your hard work in the DashBoard.jsx file and delete the line that says <DashBoard /> inside App.jsx. 😢
+- Open up the DashBoardMapped.jsx file
-- Inbetween the fragment (```<> </>```) tags add some curly braces (```{}```).
+- Inbetween the fragment ```<></>``` tags add some curly braces: ```{}```.
 This lets React know that it should read your code inside these braces as JavaScript.
 - Inside the curly braces you are going to map over your sprintData array and return a sprint-box for each object in the array.
-Have a look at the first couple of picture in [this example](https://linguinecode.com/post/how-to-use-map-react) to try and figure out how to do this.
+Have a look at the first couple of pictures in [this example](https://linguinecode.com/post/how-to-use-map-react) to try and figure out how to do this.
 - This is hard, so I have provided a cheatsheet...
 Your code is going to look like this:

 ```